top of page

 Decorative image of Gumby

-Once basic Lifelines are re-established, activation of the EOC de-escalates, incident response transitions into community recovery, and the County begins implementing its plans for debris clean-up, infrastructure repairs, and community restoration (including taking action to mitigate future damage from local hazards.)
+Once basic Lifelines are re-established, activation of the EOC de-escalates, Incident Response transitions into Community Recovery, and the County government begins implementing its plans for debris clean-up, infrastructure repairs, and infrastructure restoration, including taking action to mitigate future damage from similar incidents.

 Image of describing the functional units of the Incident Command System in lay-terms, such as Planning Section is the Thinkers, Finance Section is the Cost Trackers, Logistics Section is the Getters, and Operations Section is the Doers.